How to govern food systems transformation

 By Daniel Montas

-Daniel Montas is part of the Governance of Food Systems Transformation team at TMG Sustainability Think Tank.
+Daniel Montas is part of the Governance of Food Systems Transformation team at TMG Research gGmbH.
 He is currently finalizing a Master's degree in Global & Development Studies at Humboldt University, University of Pretoria and Chulalongkorn University.
 Previously, Daniel Montas worked for the Organization of African, Caribbean and Pacific States (OACPS) and the European Union-Latin America and Caribbean Foundation (EU-LAC).
 He was also chosen as the Dominican Republic's Youth Representative to the United Nations for 2019.

 All contributions